Vanderson (footballer, born 2001)

-Career
+Club career

-On 18 December 2020, Vanderson signed a 4-year contract with Grêmio.
+On 18 December 2020, Vanderson signed a four-year contract with Grêmio.
 He made his professional debut with the club in a 2–1 Campeonato Brasileiro Série A win over Atlético Goianiense on 28 December 2020.

 On 1 January 2022, Vanderson signed for Ligue 1 club Monaco on a contract until June 2027.
-The transfer fee paid to Grêmio was reportedly of €11 million.
+The transfer fee paid to Grêmio was reportedly €11 million.